 Our wonderful Nervous System

 This polyvagal-themed counseling session helps you to get to know your nervous system reactions.
 Now, what do I mean?
 You have probably heard of the fight, flight, freeze response to stress, this is part of the autonomic nervous system.
 More specifically from a mental health perspective, we use the polyvagal approach to understand how this same autonomic nervous system impacts mental health.
 The nervous system is shaped by early childhood experiences and is continuously being altered by ongoing experiences.
 These habitual response patterns to life events over time become an ingrained behavioral response (a pattern, an automatic reaction) but for a very good purpose!
 Our responses kept us safe - emotionally and physically.

 We can interrupt older patterns and create a new way of understanding how our different states (that are impacted by our nervous system sense of safety) impact our thinking, feeling and reactions.
 In these themed counseling sessions, let's learn to safely listen to your autonomic stores that shape your nervous system.
 We begin by mapping out how your nervous system reacts while in 3 different states (sympathetic, dorsal, and parasympathetic states and in between)

 Our autonomic nervous system impacts the way that our body and brain respond to our daily life experiences.
 Our bodily experiences impact how we think and feel - it is a huge factor in the stories we tell ourselves.
 It impacts how we regulate our emotions and if we feel safe to connect with others.
-We only connect when we feel safe, feeling safe is hugly impacted by how our nervous system responded to events in our past and present.
+We only connect when we feel safe, feeling safe is hugely impacted by how our nervous system responded to events in our past and present.